polyformproject/commercial.polyformproject.org/terms.md

 ## No Assignment

 Neither side may assign any right under this agreement without the other side's signed, written permission.
-Neither side will unreasonably refuse such permission.
+Neither side will unreasonably refuse permission.
 Any attempt to assign against the terms of this agreement will have no legal effect.

 ## No Delegation